-- 1. Zeppelin Observatory: Within the Swedish - Norwegian co-operation operating the atmospheric observatory on Zeppelin mountain, Stockholm University maintains a set of instruments measuring the fine-range ($D_p < 1 \mu m$) particle number size distribution, as well as the aerosol particle scattering and absorption coefficients.
+- 1. Zeppelin Observatory: Within the Swedish - Norwegian co-operation operating the atmospheric observatory on Zeppelin mountain, Stockholm University maintains a set of instruments measuring the fine-range (diameter < 1 μm) particle number size distribution, as well as the aerosol particle scattering and absorption coefficients.
 Through funding from the Norwegian Ministry of environment for improving the monitoring at the Zeppelin observatory, a number of additional measurements have been installed.
 I.e. NILU is now operating a latest generation aethalometer at Zeppelin since June 2015.
 The Magee AE33 instrument is a filter absorption photometer providing the spectral aerosol particle absorption coefficient at 7 wavelengths from the UV to the infra-red.
 The instrument is designed to be less prone to systematic uncertainties than the previous instrument generation, and complements existing observations of that type at Zeppelin.
 The new instrument is due to replace a previous generation instrument operated at Zeppelin by the Greek Demokritos Research Institute (Athens).
 Both instruments are operated in collaboration between Greece and Norway.
 Moreover, NILU installed a Mobility Particle Size Spectrometer (MPSS) at Zeppelin that now measures the fine-range particle number size distribution in near-real-time, with data publicly available in NILU's EBAS database within 1 hour of measurement.
-During autumn 2016, this MPSS was extended to also measure the particle size distribution of the fine-range non-volatile aerosol as a proxy of the absorbing aerosol fraction. - 2.
-Birkenes Observatory: In 2015, operation of the extended aerosol instrument set at Birkenes complied with the quality standards of EMEP, WMO GAW and the European infrastructure ACTRIS.
-A further improvement of the Birkenes aerosol observation programme is scheduled for late 2017.
-The station will be equipped with a new generation filter absorption photometer measuring the particle absorption coefficient with an extended spectral range (from ultraviolet to infrared) as compared to before (from blue to red).
+During autumn 2016, this MPSS was extended to also measure the particle size distribution of the fine-range nonvolatile aerosol as a proxy of the absorbing aerosol fraction.
+The extension has been taken into operation first at the end of 2017 due to the need for extended testing. - 2.
+Birkenes Observatory: In 2017, operation of the extended aerosol instrument set at Birkenes resumed in compliance with the quality standards of EMEP,WMO GAW and the European research infrastructure ACTRIS.
+A further improvement of the Birkenes aerosol observation programme was implemented in November 2017.
+The station has been equipped with a new generation filter absorption photometer measuring the particle absorption coefficient with an extended spectral range (from ultraviolet to infrared) as compared to before (from blue to red).
 The intention behind this upgrade is to better distinguish sources of absorbing aerosol between fossil and biomass combustion, which are supposed to have different spectral absorption signatures in the extended wavelength range.
+The new instrument will also serve as a backup for the older filter absorption photometer.
+The redundancy will reduce the risk for gaps in the time series of the aerosol absorption coefficient since this parameter is related to emissions from wood combustion, e.g. by domestic heating.